-A EPN assembly file that describes each component in the application and how all the components are connected together.

-In the example, the file is called epn_assembly.xml and is located in the META-INF/spring directory.

-For details, see Section 3.10.5, "The Signal Generation EPN Assembly File."

-An XML file that configures the processor component of the application; this file is called config.xml and is located in the META-INF/wlevs directory

-The config.xml file configures the processor1 Oracle CQL processor, in particular the Oracle CQL rules that verify whether the price of a security has fluctuated more than two percent and whether a trend has occurred in its price.

-For details, see Section 3.10.6, "The Signal Generation Component Configuration Files."

-• A Java file that implements the SignalgenOutputBean component of the application, a POJO that contains the business logic.
+- A EPN assembly file that describes each component in the application and how all the components are connected together. - In the example, the file is called epn\assembly.xml and is located in the META-INF/spring directory. - For details, see Section 2.10.5, "The Signal Generation EPN Assembly File." - An XML file that configures the processor component of the application; this file is called config.xml and is located in the META-INF/wlevs directory - The config.xml file configures the processor1 Oracle CQL processor, in particular the Oracle CQL rules that verify whether the price of a security has fluctuated more than two percent and whether a trend has occurred in its price. - For details, see Section 2.10.6, "The Signal Generation Component Configuration Files." - A Java file that implements the SignalgenOutputBean component of the application, a POJO that contains the business logic.
 This POJO is an HttpServlet and an EventSink.
-Its onEvent method consumes PercentTick and TrendTick event instances, computes latency, and displays dashboard information.

-In the example, the file is called SignalgenOutputBean.java and is located in the src/oracle/cep/example/signalgen directory.

-For a detailed description of this file, as well as general information about programming event sinks, see "Stream Sources and Stream Sinks and Relation Sources and Relation Sinks" in the Oracle Complex Event Processing Developer's Guide for Eclipse.

-• A MANIFEST.MF file that describes the contents of the OSGi bundle that will be deployed to Oracle CEP.

-In the example, the MANIFEST.MF file is located in the META-INF directory

-For more information about creating this file, as well as a description of creating the OSGi bundle that you deploy to Oracle CEP, see "Overview of Application Assembly and Deployment" in the Oracle Complex Event Processing Developer's Guide for Eclipse.

-A dashboard.html file in the main example directory; this HTML file is the example dashboard that displays events and latencies of the running signal generation application.
-The HTML file uses Dojo Javascript libraries from http://dojotoolkit.org/, located in the dojo directory.
+Its onEvent method consumes PercentTick and TrendTick event instances, computes latency, and displays dashboard information. - In the example, the file is called SignalgenOutputBean.java and is located in the src/oracle/cep/example/signalgen directory. - For a detailed description of this file, as well as general information about programming event sinks, see "Stream Sources and Stream Sinks and Relation Sources and Relation Sinks" in the Oracle Fusion Middleware Developer's Guide for Oracle Complex Event Processing for Eclipse. - A MANIFEST.
+MF file that describes the contents of the OSGi bundle that will be deployed to Oracle CEP. - In the example, the MANIFEST.MF file is located in the META-INF directory - For more information about creating this file, as well as a description of creating the OSGi bundle that you deploy to Oracle CEP, see "Overview of Application Assembly and Deployment" in the Oracle Fusion Middleware Developer's Guide for Oracle Complex Event Processing for Eclipse. - A dashboard.html file in the main example directory; this HTML file is the example dashboard that displays events and latencies of the running signal generation application.
+The HTML file uses Dojo JavaScript libraries from http://dojotoolkit.org/, located in the dojo directory.